GetUSB.info Logo

 Continue Reading

-In 2015 Intel introduced the Compute Stick or Computer Stick – the product has been around ever since.
-The idea is simple and eligant.
-Intel wanted to create an HDMI dongle computer which can run Windows 10.
+In 2015, Intel introduced the Compute Stick, or Computer Stick – a product that has been around ever since.
+The idea is simple and elegant: Intel wanted to create an HDMI dongle computer that could run Windows 10.

-There is no confirmation, but our suspicion is that Intel wanted a ultra-cheap and portable solution to run Windows for embedded applications like set-top boxes (DVRs) and other IoT (Internet of Things) products.
-If our assumption is correct, it’s a wonderful product and is a great solution for its intended purpose.
+There is no confirmation, but our suspicion is that Intel aimed to provide an ultra-cheap and portable solution to run Windows for embedded applications like set-top boxes (DVRs) and other IoT (Internet of Things) products.
+If our assumption is correct, it’s a wonderful product and a great solution for its intended purpose.

-PCWorld did a fantastic review of the compute stick back in 2016, and a link to that article is at the footer of this post.
-The PC World review outlined the specifications and performance levels of the Intel based product.
-We will let that article do the heavy lifting for the tech people out there, but today we want to talk about the applications one might have for a computer stick.
+PCWorld did a fantastic review of the Compute Stick back in 2016, and a link to that article is at the footer of this post.
+The PCWorld review outlined the specifications and performance levels of the Intel-based product.
+We’ll let that article do the heavy lifting for the tech people out there, but today we want to talk about the applications one might have for a computer stick.

-For only $120 (ish) off Amazon, this is an excellent solution to run Windows 10 for a host of specific applications.
+For only around $120 on Amazon, this is an excellent solution to run Windows 10 for a host of specific applications.

 Several quick talking points before we move to examples of usage out in the field: